| Confucianism Confucianism, major system of thought in China, developed

 through the study or investigation of natural law, but through

+intense thought and calm meditation.
 During the Qing (Ch¡¯ing) dynasty (1644-1911) there was a

 strong reaction to both the li and hsin schools of Neo-Confucian